bitcoincore-dev/bips.bitcoincore.dev/web/content/137/index.md

 transactions, but also any other message, it has become customary to use them to sign various messages for differing purposes.
-Some applications of signing messages with a Bitcoin private key are as follows: proof of funds for collateral, credit worthiness, enterence to events, airdrops, audits as well as other applications.
+Some applications of signing messages with a Bitcoin private key are as follows: proof of funds for collateral, credit worthiness, entrance to events, airdrops, audits as well as other applications.
 While there was no BIP written for how to digitally sign messages with Bitcoin private keys with P2PKH addresses it is a fairly well understood process, however with the